10 things you need to know before traveling to Japan

 5 – No eating while walking

-One cultural habit that really surprised me in Japan: people don’t eat while walking down the street, or while riding the subway, bus, or train..
+One cultural habit in Japan that really stood out to me was that people don’t eat while walking down the street or on the subway, bus, or train.

 Eating on the go is considered impolite.
-If you buy something to eat, you either eat it right there, next to the store, kiosk, or vending machine, or take it back home or to your hotel.
+If you buy something to eat, you either eat it right there, near the store, kiosk, or vending machine, or take it home or back to your hotel.

 .